nlewis84/farout-backend/README.md

 - Run `rake db:seed`
 - Run `rails s`
 - Open your browser and navigate to the local url provided by the `rails` server
+- Ensure that the [frontend](https://github.com/nlewis84/farout-frontend) is installed and that the react-scripts server is running

 ## :artificial_satellite: Contributing